 National Trust Night Running Series

-An exciting new national series of night-time trail running events kicked off in October and will take place at 12 National Trust locations over the winter.
+The exciting national series of night-time trail running events kicked off in October and continues to take place at National Trust locations over the winter.

 The series will run up until April 2015 and will be hosted in some of the most beautiful and unique locations that the National Trust look after.
 So why not join in and run around the gardens of a Tudor Manor House or explore Ancient Woodlands by night?